MediaComem/comem-archidep/subjects/git-collaborating/README.md

 <!-- slide-column 40 -->

 The entire history of the project is **pulled** (or downloaded) from the GitHub repository.

-Git will also automatically checkout the **main** branch in the working directory so you have something to work from.
+Git will also automatically switch to the **main** branch in the working directory so you have something to work from.

 Again, Git has created a **remote-tracking branch** in Alice's repository, so that you can know what the current state of the remote is.